Diagnosis and Treatment Planning in Dentistry - Elsevier eBook on VitalSource, 3rd Edition

 - NEW!
 Full-color photographs illustrate clinical principles and pathologies, and a colorful design highlights key content.

-- NEW resources on an Evolve website include videos, case-based scenarios, and decision-making algorithms.
+- NEW resources on an Evolve website include videos and decision-making algorithms.

 Section 1: Patient Examination and Diagnosis